hetu-project/causalitygraph/Key/Key_Token_Protocol_Standard.md

 tag_value: The specific tag value to match (can be a specific event ID or "any").

-threshold: The minimum number of matching events required to trigger the mint.
+threshold: The minimum number of matching events required to trigger the MintCredit.

-mint_amount: The amount of tokens to mint (in the smallest unit).
+mint_amount: The amount of tokens to MintCredit (in the smallest unit).

 ### Query Interface
 A rule parsing service will provide an interface for querying token information.